CENTRAL CHAPEL–A Home for Funerals

 1. Every life has meaning and should be honored.

 2. Funerals are too expensive.

 Robert Moynihan became a Funeral Director in 1983 and acquired the Ketcham Funeral Chapel, one of Chicago’s oldest funeral firms, in its centennial year.
 The firm was later renamed LANE-MOYNIHAN, in memory of DeWitt Lane, a mentor of Bob’s who had a reputation for sincere, honest, sensibly priced service.
 Moynihan also brings his past experience as Managing Partner of Lain-Sullivan and Lain-Fern Funeral Homes where he learned the importance of providing high quality and unique services while attracting more and more families due to being cost sensitive.
-Moynihan founded the Cremation Foundation in 2007 and American Cremation Society in 1987 as a means of offering more simplified services to those choosing cremation.

 Bob Moynihan worked with and for some of the best funeral directors in Chicago, learning different things from each of them.
 Abiding gratitude to these mentors: Leonard Tobuch, of Ketcham Funeral Chapel and Doty-Panozzo Funeral Home, James Melka, of Beverly Ridge Funeral Home, DeWitt Lane, of Lackore Nichols and Lane, Peter Brady of Brady-Gill Funeral Home, Michael Heeney, of Heeney-Laughlin Sons Funeral Home, Margaret McKeon, of McKeon Funeral Home, Jerry Sullivan, of Cremation Society of Illinois, Marcus Jaeger, of Countryside Funeral Homes, James R. Sheehy, formerly of John J. Sheehy & Sons, and James and Ronald Lack, of Lack & Sons.